wcm-io/wcm-io-testing/aem-mock/src/site/markdown/usage.md

 It is possible to combine such a unit test with a `@ExtendWith` annotation e.g. for [Mockito JUnit Jupiter Extension][mockito-junit5-extension].

+It is recommended to define the AemContext field as non-static field and use `@BeforeEach` and `@AfterEach` methods if you want to execute setup or tear down code for each test run.
+Since version 3.0.0 AEM Mocks also supports static AemContext fields and `@BeforeAll` and `@AfterAll` methods.
+However, you have to make sure you have no side-effects between the tests, as all changes in the AemContext object (e.g. content written to repository or OSGi services registered) are visible to all tests in the class.

 ### JUnit 4: AEM Context JUnit Rule